influxdata/influxdb/docs/multi_core_tasks.md

 **Rationale**: This ensures that we do not tie up threads which are servicing I/O requests with blocking functions.

 This can not always be done (e.g. with a library such as parquet writer which is not `async`).
+In such cases, using `tokio::task::spawn_blocking` should be used to perform the file I/O.

 ### All CPU heavy work should be done on the single app level worker pool, separate from the tokio runtime